|Born||in Perth, Western Australia, Australia|

 |Birth Name||Melissa Suzanne George|

-The second of four children, Australian native Melissa George was born in Perth, Western Australia in 1976.
-The daughter of a nurse and a construction worker, George initially expressed interest in various forms of dance rather than acting.
+The second of four children, Australian actress Melissa George was born in Perth, Western Australia in 1976.
+The daughter of Pamela, a nurse, and Glenn George, a construction worker, Melissa initially expressed interest in various forms of dance rather than acting.
 During her childhood, George studied tap, ballet, and jazz, later transitioning into professional rollerskating - similar to figure skating on ice.

-The early 2000s would have George playing bit parts in several American television shows, including "Friends" (1994) and "Monk" (2002), ultimately landing a recurring role on the hit "Alias" (2001) alongside Jennifer Garner and Michael Vartan.
-Through the later part of the decade, George had roles in various horror and thriller films, beginning with the 2005 version of The Amityville Horror (2005), as well as the commercially-successful thriller Derailed (2005/I) alongside Clive Owen, Jennifer Aniston and Vincent Cassel.
+The early 2000s would have George playing bit parts in several American television shows, including Friends (1994) and Monk (2002), ultimately landing a recurring role on the hit Alias (2001) alongside Jennifer Garner and Michael Vartan.
+Through the later part of the decade, George had roles in various horror and thriller films, beginning with the 2005 version of The Amityville Horror (2005), as well as the commercially-successful thriller Derailed (2005) alongside Clive Owen, Jennifer Aniston and Vincent Cassel.

 Though a veteran of television in both Australia and the United States, George has achieved considerable success in her film career, which has hardly spanned over a decade.

 |Claudio Dabed||(22 September 2000 - 12 October 2012) ( divorced)|

 I've never spoken out about it because I have to be the loyal good Aussie, who goes away and comes home.

 But I'm a really hard-working woman and people have to respect me for what I've done ... my next call will be to Home and Away (1988) to ask them to pay me because nobody does more promotion for that f***ing show than me.